 "If people want to protect themselves for when they become the mayor, let them face that when they try to do so," said Acropolis, who proposed his own version of the ordinance – eliminating a mayoral salary for anyone who receives public compensation, or simply making the mayoral salary $1.

 Acropolis also called on council members to halve their salaries and eliminate taxpayer-funded health benefits for council members.
 (Council members earn $8,000 per year.
 The council presidents earns $9,000 per year.)
 He polled the four new council members on whether they would elect to receive health benefits through the township, but all four declined to answer.
-In their answers to a questionnaire from Brick Patch prior to the November election, all four said they would not take taxpayer-funded health benefits.
+In their answers to a questionnaire from Brick Patch prior to the November election, they would not take taxpayer-funded health benefits.

 No action was taken on either Ducey's and Acropolis' proposals, though there was some discussion on the matter.